Rebecca Theresa Reed: Aftermath

 Many people blamed Reed for the Ursuline Convent Riots, which ultimately resulted in her publishing her writings, in order to clear her name.
 The Ursuline Superior condemned the rioters as “the dirt vagabonds of the city,” and believed they could never amount to anything but causing chaos.
 Priests and bishops assaulted the nuns they supervised.
 The men involved in the burning of the convent used this as motivation, claiming a violation of gender norms.
 Surprisingly, the wealthy citizens only reacted in fear of the mob targeting the rich.
 While the mob did not show hostility toward the rich, the wealthy unanimously decided on anti-rich motivations and ignored any ideological aspects of the mob's feelings.
-Reed wanted to expose the inner workings of the church and set the record straight on the series of events that lead to this destruction.
+Reed wanted to expose the inner workings of the church and set the record straight on the series of events that led to this destruction.
 A legal investigation was launched to explore and find those responsible for the burning of the Convent.
 Though Reed’s involvement had never come to the public’s attention, she was largely blamed.
 Throughout the investigation, they never called Reed as a witness and they prohibited her from testifying or speaking to her innocence.

 Many members of the Catholic church took to writing their own commentary on Reed and the contents of her writing.
 Many writers rejected her book and her experiences within the convent.
 One source went as far as to say that because of an impressionable state and mental health issues, Reed dramatized the whole account.
 Another Catholic news outlet expressed their support for the right to freedom of speech, but that this right resembled an anti-Catholic manner.
 Some Catholic news outlets hoped for silence and banishment of Reed‘s writings and urged all people of Catholic belief to reject her book, as she was not a true Catholic.